postcss/postcss/README.md

 result.map //=> '{"version":3,"file":"main.out.css","sources":["main.css"],"names":[],"mappings":"AAAA,KAAI"}'
 ```

-If PostCSS is handling CSS and finds source maps from a previous transformation,
+If PostCSS finds source maps from a previous transformation,
 it will automatically update that source map with the same options.

 ```js